drivitapp/ios-sdk-sample/README.md

 # DrivitSDK-Sample

-This is a sample project to demonstrate the Drivit iOS SDK integration.
-This document also outlines the key steps to integrate Drivit SDK into your application and put it to work.
+This document outlines the key steps to integrate Drivit SDK into your application and put it to work.

 ## Get an API_KEY
 To use the Drivit SDK you need an API Key.
 Contact us at support@drivit.com to get one.